Backbase/backbase.github.io/_posts/2021-06-15-android-flexible-configuration-with-deferred-resources.md

 }
 ```

+Thanks to the base `Drawable` class and the `Animatable` interface, which are both part of the
-UI code that expects an animation can now display this without ever knowing whether Lottie is
+standard Android APIs, UI code that expects an animation can display this without knowing whether
-involved:
+Lottie is involved:

 ```kotlin
 val paymentSuccessIndication = configuration.paymentSuccessIndication.resolve(context)
 imageView.setImageDrawable(paymentSuccessIndication)